5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Why this guide is needed

-Although AppleALC comes with around 600 (!) pre-configured Layout-IDs for more than 100 Audio Codecs, the process of *creating* or *modifying* a Layout-ID and integrating the data into the source code for compiling is not covered on the AppleALC repo.
+Although AppleALC comes with around 600 (!) pre-configured Layout-IDs for more than 100 Audio Codecs, the process of *creating* or *modifying* a Layout-ID and integrating it into the source code for compiling the kext is not covered on the AppleALC repo.
 As a matter of fact, it's not covered anywhere!
-I only could find 4 guides which explain parts of if it but never the whole process as it is required today.
+I only could find 4 guides which explain parts of if but never the whole process as it is required today.

-Most of the guides I did find were either outdated, over-complicated or only parts of them are applicable today (check the "Credits and Resources" section).
+Most of the guides I found were either outdated, over-complicated or only parts of them are applicable today (check the "Credits and Resources" section).
 More importantly, ***none*** of the existing guides actually explain how to integrate the PinConfig data into the AppleALC source code and how to compile the actual kext!

 The most convincing guide I found yet is written in German by MacPeet who has created a lot of Layout-IDs for AppleALC over the years.
 It's from 2015 when patching AppleHDA.kext was still necessary since AppleALC didn't exist.
 Altough not all of its instructions are applicable today, it introduced a new, partly automated workflow, which is much easier to understand and follow: it utilizes tools to visualize the Codec dump and scripts to generate required verb data for the PinConfig which previously required a lot of manual labour.